-The Issuer has an accounting reference date of 31 March with the first fiscal year expected to be ending 31 March 2023.
 The auditors appointed in respect of the Issuer are BDO LLP of 55 Baker Street, London W1U 7EU, United Kingdom.

 7. Recent Developments

 There have been no recent events particular to the Issuer that are, to a material extent, relevant to the evaluation of the Issuer's solvency.